Yakshiyum Njanum: Plot

-The movie engages with social issues through the horror and fantasy genres.
-Spadikam George is the lead actor of this film.
-The film runs around the ghost Aathira played by Meghna Raj, Shyam (Gautham Krishn) plays hero.
-Jubil Rajan P Dev (son of late veteran Actor Rajan P Dev as Renjith [villain].
-Thilakan enacts the role of an astrologer, Narayanji.
-Mala Aravindan as Valmiki, an evil witch.
-Captain Raju as Aathira's father, Sudheer as Menon, Paravoor Ramachandran as Gounder.

-Shyam commits a crime and flee to the estate bungalow of Minister Madhavan (Spadikam George), where he hides.
-There he befriends Aathira (Meghna Raj) and falls in love with her.
-The estate bungalow where he is staying is well known for the presence of ghosts and it is rumored that people who go there will never leave the bungalow alive.
-Later Shyam learns that Aathira is a ghost seeking vengeance against who killed her, her lover Ananthan and her father in the past and agrees to help her to accomplish her mission.
+Shyam commits a crime and flees to the estate bungalow of Minister Madhavan where he hides.
+There he befriends Aathira and falls in love with her.
+The estate bungalow is well known for the presence of ghosts, and it is rumored that people who go there will never leave the bungalow alive.
+Later, Shyam learns that Aathira is a ghost seeking vengeance against who killed her, her lover Ananthan, and her father in the past and agrees to help her accomplish her mission.

-In the meanwhile Madhavan plan to conduct a Pooja to permanently destroy the ghost of Aathira.
-Aathira manages to kill Valmiki with the help of Shyam, but could not withstand the efforts of Narayanji and is destroyed permanently.
-Before vanishing she expresses one last wish to kill Madhavan.
+Meanwhile, Madhavan plans to conduct a Pooja to destroy Aathira's ghost.
+Aathira manages to kill Valmiki with the help of Shyam, but cannot withstand the efforts of Narayanji and is destroyed.
+Before vanishing, she expresses one last wish to kill Madhavan.
 Shyam is soon arrested by the police and brought to the bungalow.
 There he learns about the death of his sister and his mother was imprisoned.
-Furious, he kills Madhavan thereby fulfilling the last wish of Aathira.
-Narayanji says that now if the ghost wants, she can resume life in her human form and Madhavan asked for the death.
+Furious, he kills Madhavan, thereby fulfilling the last wish of Aathira.
+Narayanji says that if the ghost wants, she can resume life in her human form and Madhavan asks for death.
 The movie ends with Aathira's soul smiling at Shyam, assuring that she will return.